MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 - [Power Automate Management](/connectors/flowmanagement/)

-You can use the [Power Platform command-line interface (CLI)](/powerapps/developer/data-platform/powerapps-cli) to develop automations to help you manage the environment life cycle and other tasks related to DevOps practices.
+You can use the [Power Platform command-line interface (CLI)](/powerapps/developer/data-platform/powerapps-cli) to develop automations to help you manage the environment lifecycle and other tasks related to DevOps practices.

-With [PowerShell cmdlets for Power Platform creators and administrators](/power-platform/admin/powerapps-powershell), you can automate many monitoring and management tasks.
+With [PowerShell cmdlets for Power Platform creators and administrators](../../admin/powerapps-powershell.md), you can automate many monitoring and management tasks.

-The [Power Platform DLP SDK](/power-platform/admin/data-loss-prevention-sdk) can help you manage your tenant and environment data loss prevention policies.
+The [Power Platform DLP SDK](../admin/data-loss-prevention-sdk.md) can help you manage your tenant and environment data loss prevention policies.

 ## Best practice recommendations

-In this section of the paper, we build on the recommendations in the foundation and scenario-specific sections.
+In this section of the article, we build on the recommendations in the foundation and scenario-specific sections.

 ### New environments